-In your email, please tell your friendly T.A. what you like and dislike about this laboratory, and whether there is anything you would suggest we change (to make it easier to understand, more challenging, etc.)
+In your tarball, please include a file suggestion.txt to tell your friendly T.A. what you like and dislike about this laboratory, and whether there is anything you would suggest we change (to make it easier to understand, more challenging, etc.)